-

 1. Composition and intended use of Mexidol®

-The drug Mexidol® contains the active substance of ethylmethylhydroxypyridine succinate that belongs to antioxidant drugs.
-Antioxidants prevent oxidative processes that occur in various diseases of the nervous and cardiovascular system, as well as with alcohol and drugs poisoning.
+stress that occurs in various diseases of the nervous and cardiovascular systems, as well as in alcohol and drug poisoning.

-Mexidol® is indicated for use in adults over 18 years of age for:
+The drug Mexidol® is used in adults over 18 years of age:

 - acute cerebral circulation disorders;